 “She entered our program having been told by many others all of the things she could not do and I think the thought of completing a bachelor’s degree was a bit daunting, but she has worked very hard to meet all of the requirements,” said Stacey Skoning, chair of the Special and Early Childhood Education Department—and influential professor in Mittlestadt’s life.

 “It’s unimaginable.
 It’s like, ‘pinch me,’” she said.
-“I have been told ‘no’ a lot in my life, I have defied everything and cannot believe I am here,” Mittlestadt said.
+“I have been told ‘no’ a lot in my life, I have defied everything and cannot believe I am here,” Mittelstadt said.

-For Mittlestadt, graduating from UW Oshkosh is a big deal, but so is participating in her commencement ceremony—a task that is not exactly easy for someone with a visual impairment.
-Luckily for Mittlestadt, her service dog will be participating in the ceremony right along with her.
+For Mittelstadt, graduating from UW Oshkosh is a big deal, but so is participating in her commencement ceremony—a task that is not exactly easy for someone with a visual impairment.
+Luckily for Mittelstadt, her service dog will be participating in the ceremony right along with her.

 “She’s not just a service dog, she is my best friend.
-She is my left hand and I couldn’t do any of this without her,” Mittlestadt said.
+She is my left hand and I couldn’t do any of this without her,” Mittelstadt said.